-Individualized, targeted messaging that is specifically tailored to your audience is an effective way to connect with adults age 65 and older, who may be subdivided into three unique categories.
+Individualized, targeted messaging that is specifically tailored to your audience is an effective way to connect with adults in the senior population (ages 65 and older) who may be subdivided into three unique categories.

 Insight: According to data from the U.S. Census Bureau, adults age 65 and older are the fastest growing segment of healthcare consumers.
 What key numbers illustrate this conclusion?